This year’s auto show was one vast sea of disappointment

 2026 Kia EV9

 Hyundai has also explored unusual lighting treatments.
 At least to my eyes, the most aesthetically successful approach has been on models such as the Santa Cruz, which has a constellation of horizontal mini-lights.
-But then there’s the Palisade, with stacked vertical lights that make the SUV look inordinately tall and boxy.
+But then there’s the Palisade, with stacked vertical lights that make the SUV look like a high-rise building.

 2026 Hyundai Santa Cruz